volodymyr-kryvoshapov/angular-img-lazy-load/README.md

 Note: the directive needs the src attribute.
 All other attributes are simply copied from the directive to the generated img tag.

 ## Options
 In your controller you can define the lazyOptions object to overwrite the default behaviour.
-[Here](http://jquery.eisbehr.de/lazy/index.php?c=full) you can find all options.
 ```

-$scope.lazyOptions = {
-    effect: 'show',
-    effectTime: 2000
-};
+soon

 ```